 UConn and its contract operator, NEWUS, have established a notification system to alert its customers of water supply interruptions.
-These notifications will be sent when water is planned to be temporarily unavailable due to construction or other improvements or during emergencies such as a broken water main.
-UConn on-campus consumers are notified through the Building & Emergency Contact (B&EC) system.
-This enables an email to be sent to the listed contacts of the buildings expected to be affected by the outage.
-Off-campus customers are notified through CWC's emergency notification system.
-Notifications will include as much information as possible, including the expected duration of the outage, if known, and any special instructions.
+These notifications are sent when water is planned to be temporarily unavailable due to construction or other improvements or during emergencies such as a broken water main.
+Notifications provide as much information as possible, including the expected duration of the outage, if known, and any special instructions.
+In order for us to promptly notify our customers, it is important that our contact information for you is complete and up to date.